home-assistant/developers.home-assistant/docs/dev_101_services.md

 :::info
 The name and description of the service actions are set in our [translations](/docs/internationalization/core#services) and not in the service action description.
 Each service action and service action field must have a matching translation defined.
 :::

+### Grouping of service action fields

+Input fields can be visually grouped in sections.
+Grouping input fields by sections influences only how the inputs are displayed to the user, and not how service action data is structured.

+In the [service action description example](#service-action-description-example), the `speed_pct` input field is inside an initially collapsed section `advanced_fields`.
+The service action data for the service in the example is `{"speed_pct": 50}`, not `{"advanced_fields": {"speed_pct": 50}}`.

 ### Filtering service action fields